TBF-RnD/alpha/README.md

 - Efficient text rendering
 - Marketing novel user interfaces to a broad audiance
 - Implementation of math editor
-- Web browser extension for 10" interface leveraging readily available consumer hardware
+- Web browser extension for 10" interface leveraging readily available consumer hardware,  also vimperator analogy
 - The UNIX shell as an alphabet, moving the language into the keyboard
 - Asychronous sending of statistical data along with prediction, delays and bandwidth constraints